Graphics Card Compatibility – Here’s How To Check

 Depending on the GPU you want, you will need to know if it needs a 6-pin, 8-pin, or if it doesn’t require a power connector at all.
 In most cases, the more power a GPU needs, the bigger the connector will need to be.

-For example, a powerhouse like the RTX 3080 will sometimes require three 8-pin connectors, while a last-gen budget option like the GTX 1050 Ti will require none whatsoever.
+For example, a powerhouse like the RTX 3080 will occasionally require three 8-pin connectors, while a previous-gen budget option like the GTX 1050 Ti will require none whatsoever.

 ASUS ROG Strix RTX 2080 Ti OC Two 8 pin connectors